devplayer0/fyp/report.md

 It's important to establish the method(s) through which an actual grade will be calculated from metrics collected during submission evaluation.
 For the purposes of this project, the final performance grade will be derived solely from the execution time of a student's program.
-More specifically, "execution time" is the number of CPU cycles taken to complete the program, as previously alluded to.
+More specifically, "execution time" refers the number of CPU cycles taken to complete the program, as previously discussed.
 In order to generate the most accurate (or "fairest") grade, an iterative approach was taken to refine grade value calculation.

 ```{.nasm label="lst:asm-loops" caption="ARM assembly grade testing program"}